tinoha/kube-home/README.md

 kubectl get deployment,svc -n homepage
 ```
 ## Kong Gateway Setup with Gateway API
-Kong Gateway is configured using Gateway API resources via the Kong Ingress Controller (KIC), which acts as the control plane interface.
+Kong Gateway is configured using Gateway API resources via the Kong Ingress Controller (KIC), which acts as the control plane.
-### DNS Domain Required
+### Choose Your DNS domain
-This example setup uses host-based routing (e.g., jellyfin.home.example.com) via Kong Gateway.
-For these to work, a functioning local DNS (like Pi-hole) is required.
-Ensure your DNS (e.g., Pi-hole) maps each service domain to the Kong LoadBalancer IP."
+This setup uses host-based routing (e.g. jellyfin.home.example.com) via Kong Gateway.
+For routing to work, a functioning local DNS (like Pi-hole) must resolve these domain names to the Kong proxy's external IP.
+Alternatively, you can define static entries in your system’s hosts file (e.g., /etc/hosts on Linux or macOS).

+>The key requirement is that each fully qualified domain name resolves to the Kong LoadBalancer IP.

-You may use a custom local-only domain name such as:
+If you don't have a public domain, you may also use a custom local-only domain, such as:

 - example.home
-- example.lan
+- example.lan    -> .lan is the PI-hole default
 - example.internal

 Avoid .local, which is reserved for mDNS and may cause conflicts.